Spoilers Coming Up This Week On ‘The Young And The Restless’: Devon Receives A Shock

-The coming on this week on The Young and the Restless spoilers video reveals brings a surgery nightmare for Summer, Kyle, and Lola.
-Plus, Devon is on to Ana’s secret, and he meets somebody he never expected to find.
-Finally, the women find themselves in grave danger at the Abbott cabin while Nick and Billy are out trying to lure J.T.
+This week’s The Young and the Restless spoilers video reveals a surgery nightmare for Summer, Kyle, and Lola.
+Plus, Devon is onto Ana’s secret, and he meets somebody he never expected to find.
+Finally, the women find themselves in grave danger at the Abbott cabin, while Nick and Billy are out trying to lure J.T.

 While Lola (Sasha Calle) pulls through the surgery with flying colors, Nate (Brooks Darnell) tells Kyle (Michael Mealor) that Summer (Hunter King) does not have as good an outcome as Lola.
 Kyle has tears in his eyes at the news that his brand new wife had issues under the knife.
 Summer worried incessantly leading up to the operation that something would go wrong, and now her worst fears have come true.
-This is the moment of truth for Kyle, and he may realize who he loves more — Lola or Summer.
+This is the moment of truth for Kyle, and he may realize who he loves more: Lola or Summer.
 According to The Inquisitr, plenty of viewers are team Summer and Kyle.

-It’s going to be incredibly difficult if not impossible to keep Summer’s status as Lola’s living liver donor a secret now that Summer has experienced complications.
+It’s going to be incredibly difficult, if not impossible, to keep Summer’s status as Lola’s living liver donor a secret now that Summer has experienced complications.
 Kyle will have a difficult decision to make, but since so many people already know, perhaps the rest will put it together for themselves.

 Coming up on #YR, Summer’s surgery doesn’t go as planned, Devon investigates Ana’s finances, plus Sharon, Victoria, and Nikki get a visitor at the Abbott cabin. pic.twitter.com/jqckj55DKJ